hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/fusion-auth.md

 ---
-title: "Fusion Auth"
+title: "FusionAuth"
-metaTitle: "Fusion Auth | Hasura Authentication Tutorial"
+metaTitle: "FusionAuth | Hasura Authentication Tutorial"
 metaDescription: "Learn how to integrate FusionAuth with Hasura to secure your applications using JWT"
 ---